mattamx/DataScience_quick_guides/README.md

-# Python_guides 🚧
+# DataScience_guides 🚧

-Creating a repository of helpful documentation for all things Python.
+Creating a repository of helpful documentation for all things Data Science.

 | Category | Guide | Documentation | Status
 | :---------------: | :---------------: | :---------------: | :---------------: